 An SEO audit can tell you so many things.
 It can help identify SEO issues and help you determine goals.
 After all, if you know the issues of a website, your primary goal will be to solve them to instantly improve rankings.

 SEO issues can be as simple as missing page titles and meta descriptions and as complicated as poor mobile optimization and slow site speed.
 Different clients will have different pain points.
 Some clients are entirely clueless regarding SEO optimization while some only need a little push in the right direction.
+And then there are those who will require you to build a website from scratch because they don’t even have one.

 2. Perform keyword research